A common sitting position for an introverted, shy, depressed character or perhaps one that is going through a breakdown

 - A random guy does this in Sponge-Cano! while everyone panics.

-- The title character from As Told by Ginger does the Troubled Fetal Position a few times, especially in the episode where she and Darien broke up.
+- Ginger does the Troubled Fetal Position a few times, especially in the episode where she and Darien broke up.

-- Considering how socially awkward and shy Macie is, she tends to do this too.
+- Considering how socially awkward and shy Macie is, she often ends curled up.

-- Jokingly done in an episode of The Simpsons where Homer writes a bad review for a restaurant and is ridiculed for it.
+- Jokingly done in one episode where Homer writes a bad review for a restaurant and is ridiculed for it.
 To cope he is later seen sitting in the fetal position in the tub, looking on traumatized with wide eyes as he crazily scrubs at his skin repeating, "Still not clean, stink of failure still on me!
 Still not clean, Still not clean!"

 - On an episode of Gargoyles, Goliath was fooled by a hologram of Angela taking this position.